LuisTorres262/Active-Directory-Lab/README.md

 <img src="https://i.imgur.com/0ErUDHa.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Setup two virtual machines.
-One running Windows Server 2022 (DC-1) and the other running Windows 10 (Client-1).
+Set up two virtual machines.
+One is running Windows Server 2022 (DC-1) and the other running Windows 10 (Client-1).
 Set DC-1's NIC private IP address to be static.
-Use the same resource group and make sure that the Client-1 uses the same Vnet as DC-1.
+Use the same resource group and make sure that Client-1 uses the same Vnet as DC-1.
 </p>
 <br />